atlesn/parallello/README.md

 ## When parallellism can take place
 - A function is called which has no side effects and we do not use its return value
 - A loop is run in which order doesn't matter
-- A function is to be called with two or more functions as argument, these are called simultaneously.
-This also goes for operators, while some languages treat operators as functions.
+- A function is to be called with two or more functions as arguments.
+These are called simultaneously.
+This also goes for operators (some languages treat operators as functions)